lse-ds105/ds105a-project-data-dabblers/README.md

 ## USAGE

-To reproduce the code and visualisations in the website run...
+To reproduce the code and visualisations in the website run:
 1. 'stock_price_scraping.ipynb' in the scraping folder
 2. 'timeline.ipynb' in the visualisations folder
 3. 'interactive_plot.ipynb' in the visualisations folder